 The Nomination Committee’s key objective is to review and monitor the Board’s composition and to ensure that the Board comprises individuals with the right blend of skills, knowledge and experience to maintain a high degree of effectiveness in discharging its responsibilities.

-The Nomination Committee comprises the Chairman of the Board, Group Chief Executive and all of the non-executive directors.
+The Nomination Committee comprises Paul Walsh, Chairman; and all of the non-executive directors in office.

 The General Business Committee comprises all of the executive directors and meets as required to conduct the Company’s business within clearly defined limits delegated by the Board and subject to those matters reserved to the Board.